mkorthof/freenom-script/README.md

 ---

 This shell script makes sure your Freenom domains don't expire by auto renewing them.
-It can also set an A record in dns with the clients ip address.
+It can also set a DNS record with the clients ip address.

 You'll need to have already registered an account at Freenom.com with at least one (free) domain added, before you can run the script.